-- Before securing the AP to the mounting bracket, connect the cables first. - The slots on the rear of the AP must be aligned with and slid into the square feet on the mounting bracket.
+- Before securing the AP to the mounting bracket, connect the cables first. - Align the slots on the rear of the AP and slid them into the square feet on the mounting bracket.
 Do not press the slots into the square feet by force. - After the installation is complete, check whether the AP is secured.